The Fortunes: Biography

+The Cliftones placed an instrumental track on a compilation album, Brumbeat, issued by the local Dial record label.
+"Cygnet Twitch" was a working of Tchaikovsky's "Swan Lake", and they subsequently signed to British Decca in 1963.
+Their first single, a cover of The Jamies 1958 US hit "Summertime, Summertime", was credited to the Fortunes and the Cliftones.
+However, the vocalists (Rod, Barry and Glen) jettisoned the other Cliftones and added Andy Brown on drums and David Carr on keyboards renaming as "The Fortunes Rhythm Group", which was soon shortened to "The Fortunes".
+It was the group's American producer, Shel Talmy, who suggested their new name.

+The follow-up disc "Caroline", co-written by the singer-songwriter and future Ivy League member Perry Ford and songwriter Tony Hiller, is still in use as the signature tune for the pirate radio station, Radio Caroline.

+The Fortunes toured Scotland in October 1964 as the opening act to The Beatles.

-The group's next two singles, Gordon Mills' co-composition "I Like the Look of You" and a revival of "Look Homeward Angel" — like the initial brace of releases overseen by the American record producer Shel Talmy — also failed to chart.
+The group's next two singles, Gordon Mills' co-composition "I Like the Look of You" and a revival of "Look Homeward Angel" — like the initial brace of releases overseen again by Shel Talmy — also failed to chart.
 Their fifth release, the Roger Greenaway/Roger Cook number, "You've Got Your Troubles" (1965), reached Number 2 in the UK Singles Chart and was a worldwide hit, including reaching Number 1 in Canada and the American Top 10.
-Their next two singles were "Here It Comes Again", a UK Number 4, and "This Golden Ring" a UK Number 14.
+Their next two singles were "Here It Comes Again", a UK Number 4 (American Number 27), and "This Golden Ring" a UK Number 14.
 These sold well, but each less than the previous release.
-When Glen Dale left in the summer of 1966 he was replaced by Shel McCrae.
-Three more singles ("You Gave Me Somebody to Love", "Is It Really Worth Your While?" and "Our Love has Gone") all failed to chart.